Kejoka/ShinyAutoCount/README.md

 3. Insert the path to your existing .txt File or Browse for it on your computer
 4. Start the Counter

-## Problems
+## TODO
-- Slider Values are not dynamic yet
+- Dynamic Slider Values
-- GUI is ugly
+- Pretty GUI
-- Multi-Profile loading and saving is missing
+- Multi-Profile loading and saving
+- Tutorial -> How to choose Parameter
+- Improve Performance
+- Pause Count after Count until next Text Window
+- Count different Pokemon at once
+- Manual Inc/Dec
+- Advanced Settings:
-- Screen Capture Rate is static
+    - Changeable Screen Capture Rate
+    - Changeable Pause after Count
+    - Scan for multiple words